Sivnerof/Try-Hack-Me/Write-Ups/c4ptur3-th3-fl4g/c4ptur3-th3-fl4g.md

 ### Flag 2

-To find wether or not binary is being used to convey a message we can first translate the binary to its decimal equivalent and look up the decimal number on an ascii chart.
+To find wether or not binary is being used to convey a message we can first translate the binary to its decimal equivalent and look up the decimal number on an <abbr title="American Standard Code for Information Interchange">ASCII</abbr> chart.
 Or we can just copy the binary into [CyberChef](https://cyberchef.org/ "CyberChef Website") and select "From Binary" in the operations area.

 ```
 Problem: 01101100 01100101 01110100 01110011 00100000 01110100 01110010 01111001 00100000 01110011 01101111 01101101 01100101 00100000 01100010 01101001 01101110 01100001 01110010 01111001 00100000 01101111 01110101 01110100 00100001